kubevela/kubevela.github.io/docs/end-user/components/cloud-services/provider-and-consume-cloud-services.md

 The above `alibaba-oss` component will create an OSS bucket named `vela-website-0911`, with private acl, with connection information stored in a secreted named `oss-conn`. description, whether it's compulsory, and default value.

-Deploy the application and check the status of the application.
+Apply the above application, then check the status:

 ```shell
 $ vela ls